-If you have a good-faith belief someone has violated or may violate a law, the Code or any company policy, we encourage you to Speak Up! and report that information immediately.
+If you have a good-faith belief someone has violated or may violate a law, the Code or any company policy, you have a duty to Speak Up! and report that information immediately.
 The Code gives you the resources you need to get your report to the right person.